Legoland Florida – tickets, prices, rides, what to expect

 Best time to visit

-Legoland Florida gets busy starting March and continues to be crowded throughout the summer.
+Legoland Florida gets busy starting in March and stays crowded throughout the summer.

-However, some days are better for planning a visit than others.
+However, some days are better for visiting than others.

-Both Legoland Theme Park and Water Park are busiest on Saturday and the next busiest day is Friday since people take off from work to make it a 3-day weekend.
+Both Legoland Theme Park and Water Park are busiest on Saturdays, and the next busiest day is Friday, as people take off work for a three-day weekend.

-Sunday is relatively a better day weekend day to visit because the tourists staying in and near Legoland Florida Resort have left by noon.
+Sundays are relatively better because many tourists staying in and near the resort leave by noon.

-The best day to visit both the Theme Park and the Water Park is Monday when rides, water slides, etc., are least crowded.
+The best day to visit is Monday, when the rides and water slides are the least crowded.

-It is better to avoid summer holidays and school holidays.
+It is best to avoid summer holidays and school breaks.

 How long does Legoland in Florida take?

-The Legoland Theme Park has more than 50 rides, shows & attractions and takes a full day to explore.
+The Legoland Theme Park has more than 50 rides, shows, and attractions that can be explored in a full day.

-If you plan to enjoy Legoland’s Water Park as well, you will need one more day.
+If you also plan to enjoy Legoland’s Water Park, you will need one more day.

-That’s why tourists and locals who want to explore both the parks opt for the Two Days, Two Parks Legoland ticket.
+That’s why tourists and locals who want to explore all the parks opt for the Two Days, Three Parks Legoland ticket.

 Legoland Florida Theme Park